 Install LAMP Stack on Ubuntu 20.04 Focal Fossa

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing Apache.

-Apache Web server packages are available on Ubuntu 20.04 official repositories.
+Apache Webserver packages are available on Ubuntu 20.04 official repositories.
 We will be installing Apache with apt, which is the default package manager for ubuntu:

-Once installing Apache2, the commands below can be used to stop, start and enable Apache2 service to always start up with the server boots:
+Once installing Apache2, the commands below can be used to stop, start, and enable Apache2 service to always start up with the server boots:

-You can verify that Apache is really running by opening your favorite web browser and entering the URL http://your-ip-server’s-address, if it is installed, then you will see this:
+You can verify that Apache is really running by opening your favorite web browser and entering the URL

 Step 3.
 Installing MariaDB.

-By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB: